3 Important Reasons to Take a Break When Working from Home

 #2 A new lease of life: Enjoy real family time and reconnect with friends

 “Man is by nature a social animal,” said Aristotle and there are numerous studies that outline the benefits of having a good social life.

 With WFH it can be tempting to think that because you’re perennially surrounded by your family, you’re scoring well in all these areas.
 Turns out that the opposite may be truer.
 A recent study by GearHungry.com revealed that 47% of men felt that the pandemic-related WFH routine caused relationship strain.
 The problem?
-One is that families need time to get used to the concurrent WFH routines and with everyone stepping into each other’s space, tensions can escalate quickly.
+One is that families need time to get used to the concurrent WFH routines involving multiple calls and meetings to be connected every time across distributed teams, and with everyone stepping into each other’s space, tensions can escalate quickly.

 Moreover, spending hours at home doesn’t necessarily mean that you’re devoting an ounce of quality time to your family.
 Relationships demand attention and shared activities, among other things.
-With WFH however, it is very easy to slip into the habit of multi-tasking: attending Zoom calls while helping the kids, sending quick emails while at the table and so on.
+With WFH in remote, distributed teams, however, it is very easy to slip into the habit of multi-tasking: attending Zoom calls while helping the kids, sending quick emails while at the table and so on.

 Further, when it comes to friends, instant messaging can tend to cut a small figure of commitment – one of the vital signs of a healthy relationship – even as you can avoid situations as easily as leaving a message unread.

 Think of your relationships as potted plants that need the nourishment of physical interactions, time, trust, communication, and shared experiences.
-Multitasking at home and interacting digitally don’t give you all of this.
+Multitasking at home while working in a globally distributed team and interacting digitally don’t give you all of this.
 If you want to see your social life grow, create space for it – take a break!

 Not only are work days getting longer, with some surveys revealing an additional 48 minutes a day as commonplace during WFH, but the office is now also encroaching on personal time.